Glossy Abelia Rose Creek

 After the shrub was planted, there was yet one more garden chore to do.
 I wanted to divide up the three Thrift plants.

-Using a shovel was too awkward for the small plant.
+Using a shovel was too awkward for the small plants.
 Instead, we used a garden knife to cut the plants into two.
 The divided sections were then replanted.
 Mulch was also tossed over this area.

 Lastly, the new shrub and the divided Thrift plants were given a good watering.